VAR_SAMP Function

 Description

-The VAR_SAMP function is used to calculate the sample variance of a set of numerical data.
-Variance is a statistic that measures the degree of dispersion in a data distribution, reflecting the magnitude of data volatility.
-By calculating the variance, we can understand the trend and range of data fluctuations.
+The VAR_SAMP function calculates the sample variance of a set of numeric data.
+Variance is a statistical measure of data dispersion that reflects the magnitude of data volatility.
+By calculating variance, we can understand the range and trends of data fluctuations.

 Parameter Description